uviclibraries/insta360/editing-video-laptop.md

   - Select the timeshift icon and click on the desired speed (for example: 2x)
   - Next, drag from start to finish on where this speed change will occur.

-_Note: there can be multiple speed changes in one video footage (you can do slow motions and moving time lapses. _
+_Note: there can be multiple speed changes in one video footage (you can do slow motions and moving time lapses_.

 **8. Deep track**
   - Click on the deep tracking icon